 Children’s literature mirrored adult fiction this year: lots of well-written historical fiction.
 This is possibly because in some ways it’s a little bit easier for a writer of children.
-There’s a lot of paraphernalia we don’t have to deal with, so heightens the story world in some ways.
+There’s a lot of paraphernalia we don’t have to deal with, so heightens the setting in some ways.

 Mateship With Birds by Carrie Tiffany